OpenBand/barbacoa-server-lib/README.md

 # Barbacoa Server Lib

-This library based on the experience of writing the really working live applications.
+This library based on the practice experience of writing  production applications.
 The main goal of this project is to make the process of writing server applications in C ++ **more productive**.

 Usually when people say "server", they mean a network server serving incoming connections on some protocol from the TCP/IP stack.